bonn0062/GSoD/absolute_beginners_outline.rst

   import pandas as pd

-  # If all columns are the same type:
+  # If all oof your columns are the same type:
   x = pd.read_csv('music.csv').values

-  # Otherwise, you can simply select the columns you need:
+  # You can also simply select the columns you need:
   x = pd.read_csv('music.csv', columns=['float_colname_1', ...]).values

 .. image:: images/np_pandas.png